immanueligwe151/gainz-center/agile summary.md

 #### Django Project Setup

 After having set up the database, I then created the Django project.
-Running the relevant commands in my terminal, I setup the project and called it `gainz_center_project`.
+Running the relevant commands in my terminal, I setup the project and called it
+`gainz_center_project`.
 Within this project I created the app `gainz_center_app`, which is where the website will be located.
-I then created a user account within the MySQL instance with which the project will access the
+I then created a user account within the MySQL instance with which the project will access the database to perform the required operations.

+#### SQL Database Setup

+After creating the Django project, I then started populating the database with preliminary data.
+I focused on populating the `FAQs`, `Equipment`, `Exercises`, `ExerciseTypes` and `PersonalTrainers` tables, as these are the prelimary tables that can stand alone without needing data from other aspects of the application.
+The other tables will be populated alongside the project, as this will require there to be at least 1 record of a user account.

+### Sprint 3